AVSheard/be-nc-news/README.md

 ### Project summary

-This repo contains the backend for a redit style news app where users can login, read news articles and up/down vote them.
+This repo contains the backend for a reddit style news app where users can login, read news articles and up/down vote them.
 They can do this by making GET, PATCH, POST and DELETE to a database all of which is handled here.
 A front end for this repo can be found here: https://github.com/AVSheard/nc-news-frontend

 ### How to run this repo